s-gunde/walmart_products_data_quality_and_governance/README.md

 Additional supplemental product metadata comes from **other open datasets** (e.g., Kaggle/UCI) to balance categories and maintain a retail-like schema.

+### Impact Story

+I built a retail data quality governance project using Walmart product data.
+I started with EDA to profile issues, then enforced rules using Great Expectations.
+I connected these rules to business policies in Collibra and finally delivered a Tableau dashboard that shows data quality KPIs in real time.
+This project simulates how companies like Instacart or Walmart monitor catalog health and aligns perfectly with data engineering + governance roles.

 ---

 ## 📂 Project Structure